Ruth Paine: Aftermath

-After the assassination, Marina and Lee Oswald's mother Marguerite briefly stayed with Ruth Paine until Marina was taken into custody by the Secret Service.
+After the assassination, Marina and Lee Oswald's mother, Marguerite, briefly stayed with Ruth Paine until Marina was taken into custody by the Secret Service.
 Marguerite and Lee's brother Robert did not like Ruth Paine, which may have influenced Marina Oswald.
 They thought Paine sought attention for herself, an opinion Marina would later express before the Warren Commission.
+When Marina testified in the Shaw trial, she said she had been "advised by Secret Service not to be connected with her [Ruth Paine] ... she was sympathizing with the CIA."
 Ruth wrote to Marina incessantly, with letters that took an almost desperate tone, but received no response except for a Christmas card.
-They met briefly in 1964 but have not seen each other since.
+They met briefly in 1964 but did not see each other after that.
 Paine heard news about Marina through author Priscilla Johnson McMillan until McMillan's relationship with Marina broke off in the early 1980s.

-Ruth Paine returned to Pennsylvania and became principal of a Quaker school, the Greene Street Friends School located in Germantown.
+Ruth Paine returned to Pennsylvania and became principal of a Quaker school in the Greene Street Friends School in Germantown.
 She soon moved to St. Petersburg, Florida and earned a master's degree in psychology from the University of South Florida.
 After working for the school system in Franklin County in the Florida Panhandle, she returned to St. Petersburg and worked for the Hillsborough County, Florida school system until her retirement.
-She is active in Quaker and liberal charities and organizations and lives in Santa Rosa, California.
+She was active in Quaker and liberal charities and organizations and lived in Santa Rosa, California.

-The City of Irving bought the former Paine home in 2009 and has been restoring it to its 1963 condition to be turned into a museum in time for the 50th anniversary of the Kennedy assassination on November 22, 2013.
+In 1970, Ruth divorced from Michael Paine.
+During the 1980s, following the overthrow of the Nicaraguan dictator Somoza by the socialist Sandinistas, Paine began her involvement with the Quaker group ProNica.
+Between 1990 and 2000 she made nine trips to the country.

-In Oliver Stone's JFK, the Paines are depicted as the highly suspect Bill and Janet Williams, played by Gary Carter and Gail Cronauer.
-While most names in the movie JFK were not changed, the Paines were renamed to avoid potential legal action.
-(The name Janet Williams was used again in the 1993 TV movie Fatal Deception: Mrs. Lee Harvey Oswald, in which the role was played by Quenby Bakke.
+The City of Irving bought the former Paine home on W. 5th St. in 2009 to restore it to its 1963 condition and turn it into a museum in time for the 50th anniversary of the Kennedy assassination on November 22, 2013.